 a home exercise program given to you by your health care provider to help with stretching

 Wear a walking boot that limits the movement of the ankle/heel.

 is put on for about a week if:

 Symptoms don't go away with a few weeks of rest and treatment.

-Can Kids with Sever's Disease Still Do Sports?
+Can Teens with Sever's Disease Still Do Sports?

 With rest, Sever's disease usually gets better within 2 weeks to 2 months.
 Most

-Wear shoes and sneakers that fit well and have padded soles.
+wearing shoes and sneakers that fit well and have padded soles